English

 Experience Scenic World

-Scenic World in Katoomba offers unique perspectives of the Blue Mountains through its cableway, skyway, and railway.
-The Scenic Skyway provides panoramic views of the Three Sisters, Katoomba Falls, and Jamison Valley.
-The Scenic Railway, known as the world's steepest passenger railway, descends into the ancient rainforest, offering an exhilarating ride.
+Scenic World in Katoomba offers unique views via its cableway, skyway, and railway.
+The Scenic Skyway showcases the Three Sisters, Katoomba Falls, and Jamison Valley, while the Scenic Railway—world’s steepest passenger railway—descends into ancient rainforest.

 Visit the Three Sisters

-The Three Sisters, an iconic rock formation, is best viewed from Echo Point Lookout in Katoomba.
-This site holds significant cultural importance to the Aboriginal people and offers stunning vistas of the surrounding valley.
+The Three Sisters, an iconic rock formation, is best seen from Echo Point Lookout in Katoomba, offering stunning valley views and cultural significance to the Aboriginal people.

 Take in the views from Lookouts